-This match was everythig I expected it to be - but in a good way.
-After Strowman and Lesnar had an underwelming affair at No Mercy, and this almost felt like the match that should have been.
-I expected Kane to be the weak link, but he actually looked like he belonged - high praise for Kane in 2018.
+This match was everything I expected it to be, but in a good way.
+After Strowman and Lesnar had an underwhelming affair at No Mercy, and this almost felt like the match that should have been.
+I expected Kane to be the weak link, but he actually looked like he belonged—high praise for Kane in 2018.
 The use of weapons helped.
 It turned this into a spot-heavy brawl that hid some of these guys' limits.
 Strowman and Kane were put through tables.
 Brock won the match by pinning Kane, to the surprise of nobody.
 The crowd woke up a little more, but not as much as they could have.

 Inaugural Women's Royal Rumble

 Part of me was hoping that this would be on par with the men's Royal Rumble, but part of me knew it wasn't going to happen.
 Look, I know the women are capable of it.
 These are some genuinely talented women.
 But as always, the WWE bookers just don't give the women the chance to breathe.
 Again, many of these women put in a great effort, but the women's roster is slightly thinner than the men's so while the men's Rumble had to shut out plenty of talented performers, a lot of women made it in, ready or not.

 Also, because the women's roster is so thin, this match served as more of a nostalgia trip, with at least a third of the returns being one-night returns.
 Even if it was just nostalgia, it was fun to see women such as Molly Holly, Beth Phoenix, Trish Stratus and Lita.
 These women still looked good, and I don't just mean their appearance.
 I could buy another full-time run from many of them.